-What Information Is Needed Before Quoting an Off-Grid Solar System
+What Information Is Needed Before Quoting an Off Grid Solar System

 Before quoting an off-grid solar system, suppliers need more than just a power target or a rough budget.
 A reliable quotation depends on clear project information, because the system must match real load demand, local installation conditions, and the customer’s expected backup performance.
 If the input data is incomplete, the quoted system may be undersized, oversized, or simply not suitable for actual use.